Pub waste management

 Metal waste

-Metal waste consists of beverage cans, bottle caps, aluminium foil, and kitchen utensils, including items used in food preparation and discarded utensils or equipment.
+Metal waste consists of aluminium drinks cans, foil, and kitchen utensils, including items used in food preparation and discarded utensils or equipment.

 Waste minimisation strategies for pubs

-We outline practical strategies for waste reduction that comply with UK regulations and improve sustainability.
+We outline practical strategies for waste reduction that comply with UK waste regulations and improve sustainability.

 Learn how to manage waste and lead your pub towards greener practices effectively.